 Help shape the future of how dogs and people share our public spaces as part of the Dog Management Policy review.

-Community engagement for the Dog Management Policy is now live on Your Say, with all residents invited to complete an online survey.
+Our live community engagement for the Dog Management Policy is now live on Your Say, with all residents invited to complete an online survey.

 It is our legislative responsibility under the Dog Control Act 2000 to review this policy every five years, providing an opportunity to create new policy that reflects the contemporary needs and expectations of the whole community.